 Under close relative adoption, a close relative adopts the child.
 Under the Code of Virginia “close relative” is defined as the child’s grandparent, great-grandparent, adult nephew or niece, adult brother or sister, adult uncle or aunt, adult great uncle or great aunt, stepparent, adult stepbrother or stepsisters, or other adult relatives of the child by marriage or adoption.

-Adult adoption is adoption of any person who is 18 years of age or older at the time of filing the adoption petition.
-Under adult adoption, consent of the biological parent(s) is not required but the consent of the adult being adopted is required.
+Adult adoption is the adoption of any person who is 18 years of age or older at the time of filing the adoption petition.
+Under adult adoption, consent of the biological parent(s) is not required, but the consent of the adult being adopted is required.

 Home Study